FearGoidte/feargoidte.github.io/source/articles/2016-02-02-would-have-worn-gloves.xhtml.markdown

 ### Problems with Jekyll

-GitHub has integrated support for Jekyll which could cause problems with your site.
+GitHub has integrated support for another built in static website generator, [Jekyll](http://jekyllrb.com), this could cause problems with your site.

 Create the following empty file: